graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 The consequence is not that lying has become virtuous.
 It is that the audience capable of enforcing reputational consequences has fractured.
 In a segmented information order, contradiction can persist indefinitely because there is no longer one public but many publics, each with its own validators, incentives, and narrative boundary markers.

 There is a further dimension that deserves naming directly.
 There is no ethical tradition — no religion, no secular philosophy, no moral code worth the name — that holds dishonesty to be acceptable.
 And yet the present moment is characterised by public figures who lie with demonstrable confidence, secure in the knowledge that their audiences are sealed from correction.
 This is not a new feature of political life.
 What is new is the structural impunity.
 Fragmented information ecosystems mean that falsehoods circulate within closed loops, insulated from unified reputational consequence.
 The cost of dishonesty has not merely fallen — for those with sufficient platform or power, it has effectively been eliminated.
+It is increasingly unclear not just who to trust, but whether we are even participating in the same reality.

 ## Transition, Not Collapse